centreon/centreon-documentation/en/integrations/notifications/notifications-overview.md

 ---

-Use the Centreon Engine scheduler notification system to send alerts efficiently to the right person using multiple communication mediums (SMS, Instant Messaging, SNMP Traps, ...).
+Use the Centreon Engine scheduler notification system to send alerts efficiently to the right person using multiple communication media (SMS, Instant Messaging, SNMP Traps...).